 What are my legal obligations on a Joint Tenancy Agreement?

 Your group will be asked to sign a Joint Assured Shorthold Tenancy Agreement to commence on 1 July.
-The tenancy agreement sets out the conditions of the tenancy.
+The Tenancy Agreement sets out the conditions of the tenancy.
 Your tenancy provides that you are jointly and severally liable with your housemates to pay rent and comply with the terms and conditions.

 What are my legal obligations on a Single Tenancy Agreement?

 You will be asked to sign an Assured Shorthold Tenancy Agreement to commence on or after 1 July.
-The tenancy agreement sets out the conditions of the tenancy.
+The Tenancy Agreement sets out the conditions of the tenancy.
 Your tenancy provides that you are liable to pay rent and comply with the terms and conditions.

 How long is the tenancy?

-The tenancy is usually for a 52 week period commencing 1 July ending 30 June the following year with 47 weeks of rent being payable during the tenancy including the 10 week Summer Retainer.
+The tenancy is usually for a 52 week period commencing 1 July ending 30 June the following year with 47 weeks of rent being payable during the tenancy which includes the 10 week Summer Retainer.
 The tenancy will be shorter and the number of weeks of rent payable will be less if signed after 1 July.